Shuzukochan/DS1307-Driver-For-Raspberry-Pi/Readme.md

 This project provides a driver to work with the DS1307 RTC module on a Raspberry Pi 4.

-The driver is compatible with Raspberry Pi OS 32-bit (Legacy).
+The driver is compatible with Raspberry Pi OS (Legacy, 32-bit).
 Below are the library setup and usage details.

 ---